-So why add Fentanyl to street drugs?
-Simply, because it’s strong.
-“Cutting” a drug refers to adding substances to a drug’s pure form in order to increase the amount of product a dealer can sell, therefore increasing profits.
-Fentanyl increases the potency of heroin, is easy to make, and is cheaper than heroin itself, therefore making it an ideal additive- in theory.
-The danger comes from unknowledgeable people mixing deadly amounts into other drugs, and then selling them to unknowing users, creating a situation in which the risk of overdose is incredibly high.
+So why add fentanyl to street drugs?
+Simply because it’s intense.
+“Cutting” a drug refers to adding substances to a drug’s pure form to increase the amount of product a dealer can sell, increasing profits.
+Fentanyl increases the potency of heroin, is easy to make, and is cheaper than heroin, making it an ideal additive.
+The danger comes from unknowledgeable people mixing deadly amounts into other drugs, then selling them to unknowing users, creating a situation where the risk of fentanyl abuse signs and overdose is incredibly high.

 What Does Fentanyl Taste Like?

+Searching “what does fentanyl taste like?”
+Does fentanyl taste sweet?
 Unfortunately, most sources claim that there is no guaranteed way to identify fentanyl by taste, as it can taste radically different depending on the type of fentanyl and what it’s mixed with.
-Some users claimed the ability to identify fentanyl-laced heroin by taste, claiming that fentanyl tastes sweet, while heroin is very bitter.
+How does fentanyl taste when abused?
+Does fentanyl have a taste?
+Is fentanyl sweet?
+Some users claimed the ability to identify fentanyl-laced heroin by taste, claiming that fentanyl tastes sweet while heroin is very bitter.
 However, this evidence is anecdotal and is not a reliable way to identify the drug.

+Can you taste fentanyl?
+Does fentanyl taste bitter?
 Fentanyl has no taste of its own.
 However, when taken in excessive doses, it becomes bitter to taste.
-The bitter taste can last for a couple of minutes before it disappears completely.
+The bitter taste can last for a few minutes before it disappears completely.
 While some users, especially those addicted to fentanyl, have reported that the drug has a faint resemblance to vinegar.

 What Does Fentanyl Taste Like When Snorted?

 A substantial amount of fentanyl abused will be illicitly produced in clandestine laboratories.
 Using illegally-manufactured, non-pharmaceutical fentanyl is very dangerous due to lack of regulation, but misusing any fentanyl product (legally or illegally produced) by changing the dose, frequency, or route of administration can also be hazardous due to the potency and possible side effects.
-For example, snorting fentanyl will produce effects that are unpredictably dangerous and potentially deadly, especially compared to using the drug as directed.
+For example, snorting fentanyl will produce unpredictable and potentially deadly effects.
+Fentanyl snorted is indeed very dangerous and poses numerous risks to the user.

 Snorting fentanyl also contributes to an intensified high compared to oral ingestion.
-A quicker route allows for the concentration of fentanyl in the brain to rise more quickly, leading to intense and dangerous effects that can overwhelm the body and cause many unwanted consequences like respiratory depression.
-Additionally, snorting allows more fentanyl to reach the brain compared to oral consumption.
-Unlike snorting, when fentanyl is consumed orally, the stomach, intestines, and liver begin to break down some of the drugs before they can reach the brain.
+A quicker route allows the concentration of fentanyl in the brain to rise more quickly, leading to intense and dangerous effects that can overwhelm the body and cause many unwanted consequences, like respiratory depression.

 What Does Fentanyl Taste Like When Smoked?

 Like heroin, you can also smoke or snort the pain-killing drug.
-Fentanyl is abused for its intense euphoric effects and can serve as a direct substitute for heroin in opioid-dependent individuals.
-Fentanyl is often crushed and smoked, it makes a sweet smell due to the sugar it is mixed with, hence the name “shug.”
-Whether it is smoked, snorted, or taken orally, there are plenty of side effects that come with this super potent pain reliever.
+What does fentanyl taste like?
+What does fentanyl smell like when smoked?
+Fentanyl is abused for its intense euphoric effects and can be a direct substitute for heroin in opioid-dependent individuals.
+Fentanyl is often crushed and smoked.
+How does fentanyl smell when smoked?
+Does fentanyl smell?
+Or does fentanyl have a sweet taste?
+Some users reported a fentanyl lollipop taste.
+It smells sweet due to the sugar mixed with it, hence the name “shug.”
+Whether smoked, snorted, or taken orally, plenty of side effects come with this super potent pain reliever.